monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 This document will be localized into several languages.
-You will find all available translations in the [dedicated section on GitHub](https://github.com/monero-ecosystem/monero-GUI-guide/tree/master/translations) after the next version (1.6) of this guide will be released.
+You will find all available translations in the [dedicated section on GitHub](https://github.com/monero-ecosystem/monero-GUI-guide/tree/master/translations) after the next version (1.6) of this guide is released.

 Windows Preparation
 -------------------

 If you are on Windows:

--   Make sure that your antivirus does not block the program.
+-   Make sure that your antivirus software does not block the program.

-A miner is included in the Monero GUI software and, as a result, most anti virus software flags the Monero GUI files as malware and subsequently quarantines them.
+A miner is included in the Monero GUI software and, as a result, most antivirus software flags the Monero GUI files as malware and subsequently quarantines them.
 Fortunately, however, there's a fairly trivial work around you can use.
 That is: